 Our policy states that meat, milk, poultry, fish or egg derived from a cloned animal including subsequent generations must not be used in Waitrose own-brand products.
 This policy also applies on a commitment basis (by 2026) to all branded goods.
-Over the last year we have conducted an update to our supplier terms and conditions to ensure that this policy requirement is clear and included in the onboarding process for branded suppliers and we are working to make this part of the contractual review process to ensure the policy is fulfilled.
+Over the last two years we have conducted an update to our supplier terms and conditions to ensure that this policy requirement is clear and included in the onboarding process for branded suppliers and we are continuing to work to make this part of the contractual review process to ensure the policy is fulfilled.